AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/guided-analysis/user-growth/active-user-growth-analysis.md

 ---
 # Active user growth analysis

-Learn how the **active view** in [Adobe Product Analytics](../../adobe-product-analytics/adobe-product-analytics-overview.md) provides insights around the growth of users over a specific period, split by new, repeat, return, and dormant users.
+Learn how the **active view** in Customer Journey Analytics provides insights around the growth of users over a specific period, split by new, repeat, return, and dormant users.

 >[!VIDEO](https://video.tv.adobe.com/v/3421667/?learn=on)